 My dear friend called me recently and asked me if I’d help her make some games for her husband’s surprise party.
 Of course I said yes.
 I’ve been wanting to make for myself anyway.

-This is the perfect project for this month’s At Home DIY Challenge because the theme was $20 DIY Projects.
+This game is the perfect project for this month’s At Home DIY Challenge because the theme was $20 DIY Projects.
 You can find the link to all the other great projects at the bottom of the post.

 DIY Giant Jenga Game Supplies